 I printed off a few recipes to try and pulled out the handy, dandy tried and true cookbooks to start my quest on finding the perfect chicken enchiladas.
 Yall I swear the Food Gods must really be on my side because every time I’m craving a certain recipe one of my readers just out of the blue answers my prayer!

-I went to my inbox and there it was!!
-Jeannette Hayes sent me this chicken enchilada recipe and said “it was so good and easy I’d slap myself” LMAOO now I’ve heard of the phrase “slap yo mama” but never SLAP YOURSELF!
-I said wooow I need to try this bad boy and let me say Jeanette it was fabulous!
+I went to my inbox and there it was, no lie!!
+Jeannette Hayes sent me this chicken enchilada recipe and said: “it was so good and easy I’d slap myself”.
+Now I’ve heard of the phrase “slap yo mama” but never SLAP YOURSELF!
+I said wow I need to try this bad boy and let me say, Jeanette, it was fabulous!

 Easy Cheesy Chicken Enchiladas

 By Divas Can Cook

 - 1 garlic clove, minced

 - 1 teaspoon paprika

 - ½ - 1 teaspoon cumin

 - ½ teaspoon black pepper